iamsamkhan/AWS-Bedrock-And-Langchain/README.md

 Before running any of the labs in this section ensure you've run the [Bedrock boto3 setup notebook](../AWS_Bedrock\AWS Bedrock And Langchain\main.py#Prerequisites).

 ## Notebooks
-This module provides you with 3 notebooks for the same pattern.
-You can experience conversation with Anthropic Claude as well as Amazon Titan Text Large to experience each the conversational power of each model.
+This module provides you  notebooks for the same pattern.
+You can experience conversation with Anthropic Claude as well as Amazon Titan Text Large to experience each the conversational power of model.